 Accrual Objective: The trial will enroll 12 participants.

 Accrual Period: The estimated accrual period is four years.

-Eligibility Criteria: Eligible participants are HIV positive and plan to be treated by high dose chemotherapy followed by an autologous stem cell transplant (ASCT).
-Participants are a minimum of 15 years of age with Karnofsky performance status greater than or equal to 70% that have primary refractory or recurrent diffuse large B-cell, immunoblastic, plasmablastic, high grade, Burkitt, primary effusion lymphoma, or classical Hodgkin lymphoma.
-Participants must have received 2 or 3 prior treatment regimens, including an induction chemotherapy and 1 or 2 salvage regimens.
-Monoclonal antibody therapy and local radiation will not be counted as prior therapies.
-Participants must have chemosensitive disease as demonstrated by complete or partial response to induction or most recent salvage chemotherapy.
-Participants cannot have had prior autologous, allogeneic HCT, or CART-cell therapy.
-Participants must initiate conditioning therapy within 3 months of stem cell mobilization or bone marrow harvest.
-Blood cell mobilization or bone marrow harvest will be carried out per institutional guidelines.
-Participants must not have an uncontrolled infection.
+Eligible Participants are HIV positive and plan to be treated by high dose chemotherapy followed by an autologous stem cell transplant (ASCT).
+Participants are a minimum of 15 years of age with Karnofsky performance status greater than or equal to 70% that have primary diffuse large B-cell, immunoblastic, plasmablastic, high grade, Burkitt, primary effusion lymphoma, or classical Hodgkin lymphoma. -Participants must have chemosensitive disease as demonstrated by complete or partial response to induction or most recent salvage chemotherapy.
+Participants cannot have had prior autologous, allogeneic HCT or CAR T-cell therapy.
+Participants must initiate conditioning therapy within 3 months of stem cell mobilization or bone marrow harvest will be carried out per institutional guidelines.
+Participants may not have HIV refractory to pharmacologic therapy.
+Patients must not have an uncontrolled infection.
 Participants must not have received previous cellular therapy.

-Treatment Description: Participants will have 100-120 mL of peripheral blood drawn and sent to Children's National Hospital for manufacturing of HST-NEETs 6 weeks prior to ASCT.
-Participants will receive Carmustine (BCNU) 300 mg/m Day -6, Etoposide (VP-16) 100 mg/m BID Days -5 to -2, Cytarabine (Ara-C) 100 mg/m BID Days -5 to -2, and Melphalan 140 mg/m Day -1 followed by ASCT on Day 0 and will receive one dose of HST-NEETs (2 x10 cells) between Days +3 to +7.
-Study Duration: Participants will be followed on study for one year post-ASCT.
+Treatment Description: Participants will either have 100-120 mL of peripheral blood drawn or 80-100 mL of mononuclear cells (MNCs) collected through apheresis and sent to Children's National Hospital for manufacturing of HST-NEETs 6 weeks prior to ASCT.
+Participants will receive Carmustine (BCNU) 300 mg/m2 Day -6, Etoposide (VP-16) 100 mg/m2 BID Days -5 to -2, Cytarabine (Ara-C) 100 mg/m2 BID Days -5 to -2, and Melphalan 140 mg/m2 Day -1 followed by ASCT on Day 0 and will receive one dose of HST-

+NEETs (2 $\times 10^7$ cells) between Days +3 to +7.

+Study Duration: Participants will be followed on study for one-year post-ASCT.

 Interim Analysis: No interim analyses for efficacy or futility are planned.

-Stopping Guidelines: Two key safety endpoints (Day 30 treatment related mortality and Grade 3 or higher infusion-related toxicities lasting greater than 24 hours) will be monitored.
-Any treatment related mortality within 30 days of transplantation will trigger a safety review prior to treatment of subsequent study participants.
-Three or more infusion events for will trigger consultation with the Data and Safety Monitoring Board (DSMB).
-In the event of graft failure, the protocol will be temporarily halted and reviewed by the NHLBI DSMB.
-Graft failure will be defined as a failure to achieve three consecutive labs of greater than or equal to 500 neutrophils/ $\mu$ L by Day 100.
+Stopping Guidelines: Two key safety endpoints (Day 30 treatment related mortality and

+Grade 3 or higher infusion-related toxicities lasting greater than 24 hours) will be monitored.
+Any HST-NEET treatment related mortality within 30 days of transplantation will trigger a safety review prior to treatment of subsequent study participants.
+Three or more infusion events will trigger consultation with the Data and

+Safety Monitoring Board (DSMB).
+In the event of graft failure following HST-NEETs infusion, the protocol will be temporarily halted and reviewed by the NHLBI DSMB.
+Graft failure will be defined as a failure to achieve three consecutive labs of greater than or equal to 500 neutrophils/ μ L by Day 100.

+Correlative Studies:

-Correlative Studies: Blood will be collected for monitoring the persistence/expansion of the infused T cells by ELIspot, multimer analysis, intracellular cytokine staining and TCR sequencing.
+Blood will be collected for monitoring the persistence/expansion of the infused T cells by ELIspot, multimer analysis, intracellular cytokine staining and TCR sequencing.
 We will also assess intact proviral DNA in peripheral blood mononuclear cells as a measure of the HIV reservoir, and clonal immunoglobulin DNA in plasma as an indicator of minimal residual disease/early relapse.